 We will communicate with you through NYU Brightspace throughout the semester, and it is your responsibility to read your NYU emails and upload your assignments on time.
-(Note the due dates in your calendar now.)

 Call or email us if you need to discuss any situations at your internship.
 We want to know as soon as possible, and help you navigate any on-the-job challenges.